Skip to the content.

 Very important notes:

 1. The winding cores must be oriented such that the iron cores are exactly aligned with the gaps between the commutator segments.
-Think of it this way: When the iron cores are pointing directly and their stator magnets, the electromagnets need to be in a neutral or unpowered position between one polarity and the other.
+Think of it this way: When the iron cores are pointing directly at their stator magnets, the electromagnets need to be in a neutral or unpowered position between one polarity and the other.

 2. The commutator segments need to be placed in the correct sequence of recesses that depends on your design: